Hidde-Heijnen/mlmi-vault/000 - Introduction/003 - About the Mphil.md

 ### Lent (L) term

 ## Thesis
 The second part of the MPhil consist of a research project.
-You cannot come up with your own subject, but they will give you some  You can submit your top 3 choices and they will try to match everyone's preferences.
+You cannot come up with your own subject, but they will give you some choices.
+Either from the University/Professors, but sometimes also in collaboration with external companies.
+You can submit your top 3 choices and they will try to match everyone's preferences.
 If two people have the same top pick, they will decide randomly who gets it.

 For more popular tracks